paudley/py_qa/ref_docs/python/Python_POLARS_USAGE_GUIDE.md

 Python

-\# Assume 'very\_large\_dataset.parquet' is 100 GB and machine has 16 GB RAM.\
+\# Assume 'very_large_dataset.parquet' is 100 GB and machine has 16 GB RAM.\
-lazy\_query = (\
+lazy_query = (\
-pl.scan\_parquet("data/very\_large\_dataset.parquet")\
+pl.scan_parquet("data/very_large_dataset.parquet")\
-.group\_by("category")\
+.group_by("category")\
 .agg(pl.col("value").mean())\
 )

 \# This will fail with an Out-of-Memory (OOM) error on the standard engine.\
-\# result = lazy\_query.collect()
+\# result = lazy_query.collect()

 \# This will succeed by processing the file in chunks.\
-streaming\_result = lazy\_query.collect(streaming=True)
+streaming_result = lazy_query.collect(streaming=True)

-Interestingly, for very large datasets that *do* fit in memory, the streaming engine can sometimes be even faster than the default in-memory engine.
+Interestingly, for very large datasets that _do_ fit in memory, the streaming engine can sometimes be even faster than the default in-memory engine.
 This is because processing data in smaller, sequential batches can lead to better CPU cache utilization and avoid the performance penalties associated with cache misses that can occur when operating on massive, contiguous memory blocks.16

 ### **4.2 True Out-of-Core: Sinking Results Directly to Disk**

-The .collect(streaming=True) method solves the problem of processing input data that is larger than RAM, but it still assumes that the *final, materialized result* of the query can comfortably fit in memory.
+The .collect(streaming=True) method solves the problem of processing input data that is larger than RAM, but it still assumes that the _final, materialized result_ of the query can comfortably fit in memory.
 In many aggregation scenarios, this is a safe assumption.
-However, if the query is a transformation that does not reduce the number of rows (e.g., a large .with\_columns() operation), the result itself may be too large for memory.
+However, if the query is a transformation that does not reduce the number of rows (e.g., a large .with_columns() operation), the result itself may be too large for memory.

 For these cases, Polars provides the .sink\_\*() methods.
 These methods execute the query in streaming mode and write the output batches directly to a file on disk, completely bypassing the need to ever hold the full result set in memory.10

 Python

 \# Assume the result of this query is also larger than RAM.\
-lazy\_query = (\
+lazy_query = (\
-pl.scan\_parquet("data/very\_large\_dataset.parquet")\
+pl.scan_parquet("data/very_large_dataset.parquet")\
-.with\_columns(\
+.with_columns(\
-processed\_value=pl.col("value") \* 1.1\
+processed_value=pl.col("value") \* 1.1\
 )\
 )

 \# This will execute the query in streaming mode and write the output\
 \# directly to a new Parquet file without collecting in memory.\
-lazy\_query.sink\_parquet("data/processed\_large\_dataset.parquet")
+lazy_query.sink_parquet("data/processed_large_dataset.parquet")

 ### **4.3 Streaming-Compatible Operations: What Works and What Doesn't**

 Not all operations can be executed in a streaming fashion.
 The key principle is that an operation must be able to produce correct results by processing one batch at a time, potentially with some small, constant state carried between batches.

-* **Streamable Operations:** filter, with\_columns, select, and most aggregations (sum, mean, count, min, max) are perfectly streamable.
+- **Streamable Operations:** filter, with_columns, select, and most aggregations (sum, mean, count, min, max) are perfectly streamable.
 For example, a global sum can be calculated by summing each batch and then summing the intermediate results.
-* **Non-Streamable Operations:** Operations that require a global view of the entire dataset at once are inherently difficult or impossible to stream.
+- **Non-Streamable Operations:** Operations that require a global view of the entire dataset at once are inherently difficult or impossible to stream.
 A full .sort() is the canonical example, as it's impossible to know if the first row of the first batch is the true first row of the entire dataset until all data has been seen.
-Other examples include certain window functions like .cum\_sum() which require the final value of the previous batch to process the current one.
+Other examples include certain window functions like .cum_sum() which require the final value of the previous batch to process the current one.

-A query can be *partially* streaming.
+A query can be _partially_ streaming.
 The engine will execute as much of the plan as possible in streaming mode.
 When it encounters a non-streamable operation (a "pipeline breaker"), it will materialize the result up to that point in memory, execute the non-streamable operation, and then potentially resume streaming from there.

 Troubleshooting Streaming Queries:\
 The .explain(streaming=True) method is the essential tool for debugging streaming performance.
 The output will explicitly demarcate which parts of the plan are running in streaming mode inside a --- STREAMING --- block.
 Any operations outside this block are pipeline breakers that will trigger an in-memory materialization.17\
 The primary strategy for handling massive datasets is to design a "streaming-aware" architecture.
-This involves structuring the query to perform as much data reduction as possible (e.g., filtering and aggregating) within the streaming part of the plan *before* any non-streamable operations.
-For instance, performing a group\_by().agg() before a .sort() is vastly more memory-efficient than the reverse, as the aggregation dramatically reduces the number of rows that need to be sorted in memory.
+This involves structuring the query to perform as much data reduction as possible (e.g., filtering and aggregating) within the streaming part of the plan _before_ any non-streamable operations.
+For instance, performing a group_by().agg() before a .sort() is vastly more memory-efficient than the reverse, as the aggregation dramatically reduces the number of rows that need to be sorted in memory.
 This conscious planning of the query pipeline is critical for successfully processing data at scale.

-***
+---

 ## **Section 5: Advanced Strategies and Best Practices for Production Workloads**